Mteixeira88/css-variables-IE-plugin/ISSUE_TEMPLATE.md

-# Typescript Boilerplate
+# Css Variables plugin

-Boilerplate for a Typescript project with SASS for CSS and Handlebars for HTML templating.
+This project enables the use of the last breakthrough web enchancements like `css variables` on Internet Explorer.# Typescript Boilerplate

 ## Expected Behavior